 Please use the PayPal link below to make your tax deductible donation to the Pacific Battleship Center (PBC).

 Having the call sign does not afford any operating authority, although once a year, BIARA may use the callsign NEPM during the annual Armed Forces Cross-band Tests if authorized.
-With authority from the Spectrum Manager of the Navy’s 3rd Fleet we may gain approval for special event activations.
+With authority from the Navy Marine Corps Spectrum Office Southwest we may gain approval for special event activations.
 These events will be promoted throughout the world to the amateur radio community.
+Stations outside the United States are reminded to verify that your country allows you to work us as a military station during cross band operations.
 The ship’s quarterly activation of the “Gray Radios” is under the Innovation & Engineering Technology’s call sign NE6PM for which Gary Lopes, WA6MEM, is the trustee.

 NI6BB’s Home

-Each station contains an Astron RS-60M linear power supply with an Icom IC-7300 HF transceiver paired with a laptop for logging and digital modes.
-We have three identical stations that may be tied each to one of three possible antennas.
+Each station contains an Astron RS-60M linear power supply with an Icom IC-7300 HF transceiver paired with a laptop for logging, spotting and digital modes.
+We have three identical stations that may be tied each to one of five possible HF antennas.

-Station operator in the photo is Roy, 4Z1KO/WX6OMG.
+Station operator in the photo is Roee, 4Z1KO/KU6L.

 The discone-cage antenna in on the bow.
 Two antennas, each with a separate feed point, are combined in one structure.
-Higher bands use the discone, with the radial elements at the top as the disc and the upper section of the cage as the cone; feed point is the gap between the disc and the apex of the cone.
-The lower bands, fed from the bottom, use the entire cage section.
+Higher bands (~10-30 MHz) use the discone, with the radial elements at the top as the disc and the upper section of the cage as the cone; feed point is the gap between the disc and the apex of the cone.
+The lower bands (~3.8-12 MHz) , fed from the bottom, use the entire cage section.

 A trussed monopole is mounted above the Aviation Service Center on the aft deck.
 This antenna covers 10-30 MHz.
 The red base identifies this as a transmitting antenna (blue bases denote receiving antennas).
 The nonskid deck in foreground is for the flight operations area.
 Three hooded signal lamps are along the aft edge of the hut roof.
 At left is the No. 3 16-inch gun turret.